Spherical inspirals of spinning bodies into Kerr black holes: Spherical inspirals through the virtual-trajectory formalism

 \section{Spherical inspirals through the virtual-trajectory formalism}

-In the virtual trajectory formalism in Ref. \cite{Skoupy:2024uan} the motion is described using a shifted or ``virtual'' trajectory $\tilde{x}^\mu = x^\mu + \delta \tilde{x}^\mu$ where $\delta \tilde{x}^\mu \sim \mathcal{O}(q\chi)$ at all times and for all trajectories (including near-spherical trajectories).
+In the virtual-trajectory formalism in Ref. \cite{Skoupy:2024uan} the motion is described using a shifted or ``virtual'' trajectory $\tilde{x}^\mu = x^\mu + \delta \tilde{x}^\mu$ where $\delta \tilde{x}^\mu \sim \mathcal{O}(q\chi)$ at all times and for all trajectories (including near-spherical trajectories).
 The advantage of this shift is that the equation became separable on the shifted worldline.
 In particular, one obtains relations such as

-where $\tilde{u}_r$ is the covariant $r$-component of $\dd \Tilde{x}^\mu / \dd \tau$, and the tilde constants of motion were defined in equations \eqref{eq:Etilde}-\eqref{eq:Ktilde}.
+where $\tilde{u}_r$ is the covariant $r$-component of $\dd \Tilde{x}^\mu / \dd \tau$, and the tilde constants of motion were defined in Eqs.~\eqref{eq:Etilde}--\eqref{eq:Ktilde}.
 The important point here is that this radial relation is functionally identical to the radial motion of Kerr geodesics.

 We would now like to answer the question: if the \textit{virtual} trajectory is exactly spherical, $\tilde{r} = {\rm const.}, \tilde{u}_r = 0, \dot{\tilde{u}}_r = 0$, will it remain spherical under radiation reaction?
 To answer this question, we will resort to a variant of the argument given by Kennefick and Ori for geodesics \cite{Kennefick:1995za}.